passiv/snaptrade-sdks/sdks/java/docs/OptionsApi.md

 | **200** | The option holdings in the account |  -  |
 | **500** | Unexpected error |  -  |

-<a name="placeOptionsStrategyOrder"></a>
+<a name="placeOptionStrategy"></a>
-# **placeOptionsStrategyOrder**
+# **placeOptionStrategy**
-> StrategyOrderPlace placeOptionsStrategyOrder(userId, userSecret, strategyOrder, strikePrice, accountId, body, primaryRoute, secondaryRoute)
+> StrategyOrderRecord placeOptionStrategy(userId, userSecret, accountId, optionStrategyId, optionsPlaceOptionStrategyRequest)

-Place the strategy order; impact not required but the StrategyOrderQuotes object is
+Place an option strategy order on the brokerage

 ### Example
 ```java